 Proper mixing techniques

-Proper mixing is essential for good curing.
-Mix Part A and Part B for 5 minutes scraping walls of the mixing pail from time to time.
-If epoxy is poorly mixed, there will be clusters of only resin molecules and only hardener molecules with no pair to react with.
+Proper mixing of Nerpa Casting Epoxy Resin is essential for good curing.
+Mix Part A and Part B for 5 minutes scraping the walls of the mixing pail from time to time.
+Poorly mixed epoxy will result in clusters of only resin molecules and only hardener molecules with no pair to react with.
 Obviously, this would lead to poorly cured material with mediocre properties.

 3. Can my epoxy crystallize?

-Epoxies can be described as liquid materials maintaining liquid properties below freezing point.
-Unmodified epoxy resin can stay in a liquid state for a long time.
-Still, freeze/thaw cycles or impurities could cause the epoxy to crystalize and become soft white solid matter.
-In this case, epoxy can be heated up to 55°C and become liquid again without losing any properties.
-Our epoxies are formulated to be crystallization resistant.
+Epoxies maintain liquid properties below the freezing point, therefore, unmodified epoxy resin can stay in a liquid state for a long time.
+Still, freeze/thaw cycles or impurities could cause the epoxy to crystalize and become a soft white solid matter.
+Fortunately, epoxy can be heated to 55°C and become liquid again without losing any properties.
+Our epoxies are crystallization resistant.
 All of them have passed the ISO4895 test for crystallization resistance.
-It is highly unlikely for you to experience problems with the crystallization of Nerpa Epoxies.
+It is improbable that you will experience problems with the crystallization of Nerpa Epoxies.

 4. Curing time.
-How long does it take for epoxy to solidify?
+How long does it take for Nerpa Casting Epoxy Resin to solidify?

-Curing time of the epoxy resin depends on the type of the epoxy used, ambient temperature, shape and volume of the pour.
+Ambient temperature, shape, and volume of the pour will affect curing times for epoxy resin.
 Visit our Casting Epoxy basics and Coating Epoxy basics to find information about cure behavior of our products.

 5. Is Nerpa Epoxy biodegradable?

 Nerpa Epoxy is not biodegradable.
-Decomposition of fully cured epoxy under normal conditions is not happening.
-This allows epoxy to be used in many industrial applications such as protective coatings and lets your project stay as nice and shiny as when you just made it, even after several years of use.
-If our epoxy was made to be biodegradable, sunlight and microorganisms could have started the process of decomposition of your project the moment you made it.
+The decomposition of fully cured epoxy under normal conditions is not happening.
+As a result, epoxy can be used in many industrial applications.
+Nerpa Casting Epoxy Resin gives your project a protective coating that allows it to remain as lovely and shiny as when you made it, even after several years of use.
+If our epoxy was biodegradable, sunlight and microorganisms would cause decomposition to begin the moment you use it.